-- (ii) if the Member chose to make the assumption, then the reason why the Member made that choice; - (k) if the Member considers that an opinion or Other Evidence may be misleading because a significant assumption is likely to mislead, then a statement to that effect and an explanation of why the assumption is likely to mislead; - (I) where applicable, that the Member's opinion or Other Evidence is based upon another person's report; - (m) the reasoning by which the Member formed the opinions or arrived at the Other Evidence, including an explanation of any method employed and the reasons why that method was chosen; - (n) a list of all documents and sources of information relied upon in the preparation of the Report; - (o) any restrictions on the use of the Report; and - (p) a statement that the Expert Witness Service was conducted in accordance with this Standard. - 5.7 In providing an Expert Witness Service, a Member should consider whether APES 225 Valuation Services is applicable to the Engagement or Assignment.
+- (m) the reasoning by which the Member formed the opinions or arrived at the Other Evidence, including an explanation of any method employed and the reasons why that method was chosen; - (n) a list of all documents and sources of information relied upon in the preparation of the Report; - (o) any restrictions on the use of the Report; and - (p) a statement that the Expert Witness Service was conducted in accordance with this Standard. - 5.7 In providing an Expert Witness Service, a Member should consider whether APES 225 Valuation Services is applicable to the Engagement or Assignment.
 APES 225 requires, amongst other things, that a Member make certain disclosures in a Report. - 5.8 If a Member is not certain whether a matter is a significant assumption or an opinion, the Member should consult the legal representative of the Member's Client or Employer. - 5.9 Working papers document the work performed by the Member and the process by which the Member arrived at an opinion or Other Evidence that may or may not be used in a Report.
-A working paper is not considered a Report unless it was specifically designed to communicate expert evidence to the Court. - 6.
-False or misleading information and changes in opinion - 6.1 A Member shall not knowingly or recklessly make a statement or cause another to make a statement in or in connection with a Forensic Accounting Service that, by its content or by an omission, is false or misleading. - 6.2 If a Member who was engaged or assigned to provide an Expert Witness Service becomes aware that an opinion expressed or Other Evidence given by the Member in a Report or in oral evidence was based on information that was false, misleading or contained material omissions and that situation has not been subsequently disclosed in a Report or in oral testimony, the Member shall promptly inform, as appropriate, the legal representative of the Client, the Employer or the Court of the situation.
-The Member shall also consider whether it is necessary to issue a supplementary Report. - Where a Member encounters or becomes aware of instances of non-compliance or suspected non-compliance with laws and regulations (NOCLAR) when performing a Forensic Accounting Service, the Member shall comply with Section 260 Responding to Non-Compliance with Laws and Regulations (for Members in Business) or Section 360 Responding to Non-Compliance with Laws and Regulations (for Members in Public Practice) of the Code. - A Member providing a Forensic Accounting Service may be dealing with a suspected or actual illegal activity that is likely to be within the scope of the NOCLAR provisions of the Code as set out in Section 260 for Members in Business and Section 360 for Members in Public Practice.
+A working paper is not considered a Report unless it was specifically designed to communicate expert evidence to the Court.

+6. False or misleading information and changes in opinion

+- 6.1 A Member shall not knowingly or recklessly make a statement or cause another to make a statement in or in connection with a Forensic Accounting Service that, by its content or by an omission, is false or misleading. - 6.2 If a Member who was engaged or assigned to provide an Expert Witness Service becomes aware that an opinion expressed or Other Evidence given by the Member in a Report or in oral evidence was based on information that was false, misleading or contained material omissions and that situation has not been subsequently disclosed in a Report or in oral testimony, the Member shall promptly inform, as appropriate, the legal representative of the Client, the Employer or the Court of the situation.
+The Member shall also consider whether it is necessary to issue a supplementary Report. - 6.3 Where a Member encounters or becomes aware of instances of non-compliance or suspected non-compliance with laws and regulations (NOCLAR) when performing a Forensic Accounting Service, the Member shall comply with Section 260 Responding to Non-Compliance with Laws and Regulations (for Members in Business) or Section 360 Responding to Non-Compliance with Laws and Regulations (for Members in Public Practice) of the Code. - A Member providing a Forensic Accounting Service may be dealing with a suspected or actual illegal activity that is likely to be within the scope of the NOCLAR provisions of the Code as set out in Section 260 for Members in Business and Section 360 for Members in Public Practice.
 In these circumstances, it is more than likely that the Member and the Client or Employer, as applicable, are applying some or all of the processes and procedures described in the applicable NOCLAR response framework.
 However, the Member should still consider the Member's obligations under the relevant NOCLAR provisions in the Code and determine whether or not further action by the Member is required.

-7. Quality control
+7. Quality Management